Buttala Katugahagalge Rajamaha Viharaya (බුත්තල කටුගහගල්ගේ රජමහා විහාරය)

 The 300 feet long main cave which contains the image house and the Sangawasa – Buttala Katugahagalge Rajmaha Viharaya

-One of the caves in the temple is said to have been used by Therapuththabhaya Thero, one of the 10 Generals of king Dutugemunu’s army who became a Buddhist priest after the war with Elara.
-The cave lies about 30 feet above ground with only 3 tiny steps cut in to the rock.
-Today a ladder made of Bamboo trees is used to reach the cave.
+One of the caves in the temple is said to have been used by Therapuththabhaya Thero, one of the 10 generals of King Dutugemunu’s army who became a Buddhist priest after the war with Elara.
+The cave lies about 30 feet above ground with only 3 tiny steps cut into the rock.
+Today a ladder made of bamboo trees is used to reach the cave.

 Also See